Service Connection

 Greene & Marusak VA Disability Law

-Why a Service Connection is Important
+Why Service Connection is Important

 Proving service connection is essential to getting VA benefits.
 Without it, the VA will deny the claim—even if the condition is serious.
 A VA-accredited attorney or representative can help gather evidence, obtain medical opinions, and build a strong case to link your condition to your service.